-6. The rule (62-522.300(3)) from which this petition seeks a variance prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
-Strict adherence to this rule would preclude the Department from granting approval for the use of the In-Situ Remedial Technology for remediation of contaminated ground water and soils.

-7. The applicable rules state in pertinent part:

-62-522.300(1) . . .
-[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter.

-62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge.

-8. P2 Environmental, Inc., has stated in its petition that to apply the zone of discharge prohibition to the use of the In-Situ Remedial Technology would create a substantial hardship or would violate the principles of fairness because the use of this product is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
-The petition also states that remediation using the In-Situ Remedial Technology allows for a quicker and more effective clean up of contaminated ground water at a substantial cost savings over traditional remediation methods.
-Remediation would improve the water quality, and to prohibit any exceedance of the specified ground water cleanup target level and primary drinking water standards, in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
-This small and temporary exceedance is not the usual occurrence, nor are most discharges involved in the remediation of contaminated ground water.
-By allowing the use of the In-Situ Remedial Technology, the clean up of the contaminated ground water and soils will be accelerated and returned to a usable condition.
-In addition, the use of this product has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution of the contamination, so long as P2 Environmental, Inc., is able to obtain a variance.
+- 7. Rule 62-522.300(3) from which this petition seeks a variance, prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
+Strict adherence to this rule would preclude the Department from granting approval for the use of the cosolvent flushing solution for remediation of contaminated ground water. - 8.
+The applicable rules state in pertinent part: - 62-522.300(1) . . .
+[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter. - 62-522.300(3) Other discharges through wells or sinkholes that allow direct contact with Class G-I, F-I, or Class G-II ground water shall not be allowed a zone of discharge. - 9.
+NRRG, Inc., has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship or would violate the principles of fairness because the use of this process is to remediate contaminated ground water as quickly and inexpensively as possible, without causing further harm to the environment or public health.
+The petition also states that injection of a cosolvent flushing solution can be more effective, quicker, and potentially less costly then traditional remediation technologies.
+Remediation would improve the water quality, and to prohibit any exceedance of the specified ground water cleanup target level in such a small area of already contaminated ground water and for short duration would cause a substantial hardship.
+This small and temporary exceedance is not the usual occurrence, nor are most dischargers involved in the remediation of contaminated ground water.
+By allowing the use of the cosolvent flushing solution, the clean up of contaminated ground water and soils will be accelerated and returned to a usable condition.
+In addition, the use of the cosolvent flushing solution has been tentatively approved by the Department's Division of Waste Management as being a sound environmental solution to the contamination, so long as NRRG, Inc., is able to obtain a variance.
 Lastly, other similar in-situ processes have been granted variances, and to not allow this process to be used would violate the principles of fairness.

-9. Zones of discharge for the use of the In-Situ Remedial Technology are necessary because of the temporary exceedance of the TRPH and sodium standard in the ground water immediately surrounding the injection.
-Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with chlorinated aliphatic hydrocarbons meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
-Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health.

-10. The Department received no comments concerning the petition for variance.

-11. For the foregoing reasons, P2 Environmental, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for the use of the In-Situ Remedial Technology, with the conditions below.
+- 10. Zones of discharge for the use of the cosolvent flushing solution are necessary because of the temporary (not to exceed one year) exceedance of the ethanol ground water cleanup target level in the ground water immediately surrounding the injection.
+Because this ground water is already contaminated and does not meet all applicable standards, allowing a zone of discharge as part of an approved remediation strategy for sites contaminated with DNAPL chlorinated solvents meets the purpose of the underlying statute, which is to improve the quality of the waters of the state for beneficial uses.
+Such contaminated ground water is not presently used for drinking purposes, thus posing no threat to human health. - 11.
+The Department received no comments about the petition for variance. - 12.
+For the foregoing reasons, NRRG, Inc., has demonstrated that it is entitled to a variance from the prohibition of zones of discharge in rule 62-522.300(3) for its remedial product, with the conditions below.